peerkons/treat-jekyll-template/_posts/2017-04-23-im-confused-top-tier-companies-with-shitty-marketing.md

 Wussup guys, w/oBS here.

-So I am in no way an expert in the field of marketing, but it is sort of the shit I like, and Im frequently reading about different topics, mostly digital marketing - content editing, SEO, analytics, etc.
+So I am in no way an expert in the field of marketing, but it is sort of the shit I like, and Im frequently reading about different topics, mostly digital marketing - content editing, SEO, AdWords, analytics, etc. Anyways, I have started to look for a job in the field now, and from talking to people around me who have already established themselves in a good position in the department of large companies, it makes me feel sad about the many companies.
+Like how the fuck can you be an international company with a fuckton of millions in sales, but budget zero fucking dollars for your companies' marketing.
+Like what the fuck?

+I understand that they have themselves structured very hierarchically